 Method #3: Reinstall/ Update the Concerned Driver

-After migrating from one OS to a different one, some drivers are not compatible with the new home.
+Some drivers are incompatible with the new home after migrating from one OS to another.
 Therefore, one must reinstall them to ensure they’re compatible.

 To reinstall the problematic driver, you should follow these steps: